Affiliate links on Android Authority may earn us a commission. Learn more.

 All of these points are valid, but in reality, they often hold true for just a few years.
 The wiser move is to plan for a separate streaming device from the get-go, whether immediately or a few years down the road.

 Do you use a streaming device or your smart TV apps?

 Obsolescence looms large for smart TVs

-Raw processing power isn’t as important for TVs as it is for smartphones or PCs, but you still don’t want to be suffering through laggy UI animations, or long load times when jumping between apps and shows.
+Raw processing power isn’t as important for TVs as it is for smartphones or PCs, but you still don’t want to be suffering through laggy UI animations or long load times when jumping between apps and shows.
 The brute fact is that the processors in smart TVs can never be upgraded, whereas a separate streamer can be swapped out for a fraction of a TV’s price tag, bringing you newer and faster chips.

 Native TV hardware inevitably becomes slower over time, whether because features are added to the UI, or it’s forced to handle more demanding audio and video.
 Roku, for example, has introduced more visual flair to its UI over the years, including themes and animated screensavers.
 Older Roku TVs can handle it with occasional hitching.
-That alone wouldn’t be a problem, but the same TVs sometimes drag when buffering data, or when loading video previews for apps like Netflix.
+That alone wouldn’t be a problem, but the same TVs sometimes lurch when buffering data or loading video previews for apps like Netflix.
 If they can even handle 4K, it’s not necessarily a great experience.
 Aging is of course an issue with separate streaming devices as well, but the price delta means the cost of upgrading is far less painful than replacing your entire TV set.